 KJZZ 91.5 and KBAQ 89.5 are listener-supported public broadcasting stations licensed to the Maricopa Community College District and a community service of Rio Salado College's Division of Public Service.
 KJZZ features a mix of award-winning local and NPR news, entertainment, jazz and blues-serving more than 298,000 weekly listeners.
 KBAQ is the only classical music station in the Valley-serving more than 157,000 weekly listeners.
-Listeners can access KJZZ and KBAQ programming over the broadcast airwaves with a conventional radio, online at kjzz.org and kbaq.org to hear streaming audio or downloadable podcasts, and now via HD radio.
+Listeners can also access programming online at kjzz.org and kbaq.org.